nicklauftw/awesome-gear/readme.md

-Siteworx Front End Developer Assessment by Nick Lau
+Front End Developer Assessment by Nick Lau
 ======

 This assessment used Yeoman webapp generator for scaffolding, which includes Bower for package management and GruntJS for task automation.